ghc-proposals/ghc-proposals/README.rst

 In order to keep better track of actively discussed proposals, proposals that see no activity for an extended period of time (a month or two) might be marked as “``dormant``”.
-At any time the proposor, or someone else can revive the proposal by picking up the discussion (and possibly asking `the secretary
+At any time the proposer, or someone else can revive the proposal by picking up the discussion (and possibly asking `the secretary
 <#who-is-the-committee>`_ to remove the ``dormant`` tag).